zhixideyu/Django--blog/README.md

 # Django--blog
-##his is a simple blog project written by Djang
+## This is a simple blog project written by Djang